 Step 6: Enter Your Articulate Online Credentials and Publish

-To complete the process, enter your Articulate Online credentials (Account URL, Email, and Password) and click the Publish button.
+To complete the process, enter your Articulate Online credentials (account URL, email address, and password) and click the Publish button.

-Tip: If a corporate firewall prohibits you from publishing automatically to Articulate Online, you can publish your course locally, then manually upload it to Articulate Online later.
-To learn how to publish for manual upload to Articulate Online, see this tutorial.
+If a firewall blocks you from publishing directly to Articulate Online, you can publish your course on your local computer and then manually upload it to Articulate Online.
+See this user guide for details.

 Step 7: Distribute Your Published Course